A Homeowner’s Guide to Well Chlorination

 Chlorination introduces chlorine into the well to be circulated throughout the entire water system.
-In our opinion, a combination of granular and pelletized chlorine is superior to liquid chlorine because the liquid sinks.
-It also can become trapped in the upper portion of the well if there is a strong vein of incoming water below it.
+In our opinion, a combination of granular and pelletized chlorine is superior to liquid chlorine (household bleach) because they sink and penetrate the full depth of the well.
+Liquid chlorine can become trapped for some time in the upper portion of the well.

-In wells with high counts of iron and manganese, the chlorine will oxidize the minerals and cause potentially severe staining and clogging of any treatment equipment, other water fixtures, or plumbing.
-There isn’t much choice.
-But the potential problems can be minimized.
-This is explained below.
-Chlorine also causes built up “films” to be sloughed off the inside of pipes.
-This, too, is a potential cause plumbing and fixture issues.
+In wells with high counts of iron and manganese, the chlorine will oxidize the minerals and cause potentially severe staining and clogging of treatment equipment, water fixtures, and plumbing.
+These potential problems can be minimized as explained below.
+Chlorine can also cause built up “films” to be sloughed off the inside of pipes.

-De-chlorination involves running the water from the bottom of the water storage tank or an outside hose spigot until it’s clear.
-To determine it’s clarity, fill a five-gallon bucket or a one-gallon, translucent milk jug.
-The color always needs to be seen in volume, not just from the hose.
+De-chlorination involves running the water from the bottom of the water storage tank or an outside spigot until it’s clear (no “color”).
+“Color” is best seen in a volume of water.
+Use a white five-gallon bucket or a one-gallon, semi-translucent milk jug.

 Example: 300 foot, 6” well: